4thabang/4thabang/README.md

 Thabang | 19 | MCR, UK - SF, USA

 Hey!
 My name is Thabang - pronounced 'Ta-bang' - I am a startup founder over at [Fordabl](https://fordabl.com).

+## 🚀 What I'm Working On
-We create scalable, collaborative and performant software tools for the next-generation reseller to empower their autonomy whilst saving them thousands in the process, on their terms.
+At Fordabl we create scalable, collaborative and performant software tools for the next-generation reseller to empower their autonomy whilst saving them thousands in the process, on their terms.

 Want to know more about the **$6b** sneaker resell market?